jluera/insurance_subreddit_analysis_pipeline/README.md

 * Google Cloud Storage (To ingest parquet files before they get loaded into Big Query)
 * Google Big Query (To batch load parquet files from Cloud Storage tables and perform some simple analysis on them)

 Data ingestion is handled by Airflow running in a Docker container.
-Airflow runs a DAG which handles downloading the necessary data from the Reddit /r/insurance subreddit using the PushShift API.
-The DAG then runs another script that performs some data cleaning and mugning with Pandas and saves the dataset into a Parquet format.
+Airflow initiates a single DAG which runs four scripts.
+The first script handles downloading the necessary data from the Reddit /r/insurance subreddit using the PushShift API.
+It then performs some simple data cleaning with Pandas and saves the dataset into a Parquet format.
+A second script loads this parquet file into Spark and performs some additional data cleansing.
 A third script handles loading the data into Google Cloud Storage.
+And the fourth script batch loads the data from Google Cloud Storage into a BigQuery table for further analysis.

 ## Workflow Summary